mark-shovman/braineye-plr-test/README.md

    * Detect and remove blinks from the data.
 Hint: Start by creating a signal indicating how open the eye is, then examine it to identify blink segments and choose a method for removing them.
 Keep in mind that not all tests will contain blinks.
+   * My Notes:
+     * I define blink as a period where either the eye openness (relative to max eye openness for this test) is lower than some threshold, or the speed of change of eye openness is higher than some threshold
+     * Eye openness is calculated from five pairs of landmarks, each normalized relative to its own max (not min) and then averaged.
+     * Speed is calculated with a II-order Savitsky-Golay filter.
+     * Landmark data during blinks is set to NaN separately for each eye
+     * Blink detection and removal happen right after loading the landmarks, to reduce noise in the next steps - only the `is_blink` flag is kept.
 7. Calculate Biomarkers for Each Eye
    * Constriction Latency: The reaction time of the pupil to the light (in ms).
    * Total Constriction: The amount of pupil constriction from the constriction onset to the point of maximum constriction (in pixels or mm).